lionthroat/paperstacks-redux/README.md

 ### Recently Fixed Bugs:
 - 3/8/2020: Links to Book pages from an Author page now working.
 The routing was set to the relative URL 'book/<isbn>' (which resulted in the site-breaking link format 'author/121/book/393354377'), and needed to be changed to an absolute URL '/book/<isbn>'
 - 3/8/2020: Individual Genre pages (at /genre/<id>) now display correctly even when they have no books associated with them.
 There needed to be additional Jinja templating
+- 3/7/2020: Edit Book modal now pops up correctly.
+It was not opening due to the button being out of scope of the Jinja templating for loop which contained the book's information.
 - 3/7/2020: CSS fixed so that styling now passed correctly to pages with dynamically generated content.
 This was also an issue with a relative vs. absolute URL, and had affected the navbar and other page elements.

 ### Still Needs to be Built Out: